Maternal Vaccines and How Faith-Based Charities Can Help Raise Awareness

 Vaccines protect both mothers and their babies by creating antibodies that fight off infections.
 When a pregnant woman receives a vaccine, her body produces antibodies that can cross the placenta, giving her baby some immunity before they are born.
 This protection lasts for the first few months of the baby’s life, giving them a safer start until they’re old enough to receive their own vaccinations.

-Maternal vaccinations have been shown to reduce the need for hospitalization for both mothers and newborns, and to lower the risk of severe complications.
+Maternal vaccinations have been shown to reduce the need for hospitalisation for both mothers and newborns, and to lower the risk of severe complications.

 What vaccines are available?